-The Board has established an audit committee compromising of Michael Fletcher, Richard Logan and Janet Thornton, with Richard Logan as chairman.
+The Board has established an audit committee compromising of Michael Fletcher, Richard Logan and Mark Dickinson, with Richard Logan as chairman.

-In addition, the Board has established a remuneration committee that comprises of Michael Fletcher, Mark Dickinson and Janet Thornton, with Michael Fletcher as chairman.
+In addition, the Board has established a remuneration committee that comprises of Michael Fletcher, Mark Dickinson, Richard Logan with Michael Fletcher as chairman.

-The Board has established a nominations committee compromising of Mark Dickinson and Richard Logan, with Mark Dickinson as chairman.
+The Board has established a nominations committee compromising of Mark Dickinson, Michael Fletcher and Richard Logan, with Richard Logan as chairman.